elenalenske/punk-beer/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project and update app version.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests